DiffOPF: Diffusion Solver for Optimal Power Flow: Introduction

 However, the inherent complexities of the load-to-dispatch OPF mapping pose practical challenges for single-valued deep learning OPF solvers, as depicted in Fig. \ref{fig:intro}.
 First, the underlying OPF mapping admits multiple global and local solutions \cite{molzahn2019survey}, which cannot be fully captured by single-valued solvers unless provided by extra information.
 This problem has been addressed by work in \cite{pan2023deepopf}, where the authors augmented the feature space with initialization for power injection and voltage variables.
-Second, power system operations are influenced by controlled and uncontrolled disturbances, both contributing to the stochastic nature of each operational record.
+Second, power system operation is influenced by controlled and uncontrolled disturbances, both contributing to the stochastic nature of each operational record.
 The former disturbances relate to constantly changing transformer tap settings, shunt and topology switching, and corrective actions.
 The latter disturbances arise from weather- and market-induced variability of OPF parameters, such as temperature-sensitive admittances, cost functions affected by fuel prices, and market strategies among others.
-While both disturbances can be incorporated in the design of deep learning OPF solvers (e.g., by inflating the feature space \cite{pan2023deepopf} or integrating the grid topology \cite{liu2022topology,wu2025universal}), this task is infeasible to account for all types of disturbances at once.
-Moreover, associating each operational record with specific realizations of disturbances may not be possible due to lack of data.
+While some sources of variability, such as network parameters or topology, can in principle be incorporated in the design of deep learning OPF solvers (e.g., by expanding the feature space~\cite{pan2023deepopf} or integrating grid topology~\cite{liu2022topology,wu2025universal}), accounting for all operational factors in this way is generally infeasible.
+Moreover, associating each operational record with the precise realization of these factors is often not possible due to incomplete or unavailable data.